-Required Courses for M. Ed. and Certification: (18 hours)
+Required Courses for M. Ed. and Professional Certificate: (18 hours)

 ONLR 6800 - Introduction to Online Learning (3 hours – Required and a pre requisite for all other courses)